-Thus, how quickly a system can respond to external changes is regarded as crucial to determining the basis of dynamic equilibrium over a suitable time interval (note, dynamic equilibrium is used here in the sense of a balance of processes as discussed by Thorn and Welford (1994) and as distinct from the mass flux equilibrium or steady state).
+Thus, how quickly a system can respond to external changes is regarded as crucial to determining the basis of dynamic equilibrium over a suitable time interval (note, dynamic equilibrium is used here in the sense of a balance of processes consistent with environments and constraints as discussed by Thorn and Welford (1994) in the form of “metastable equilibrium” and as distinct from the mass flux equilibrium or steady state).
 This necessitates a careful distinction of timescales, where we look at the “state” integrated over a tidal cycle so that the boundary condition is approximately constant and at distinct river flow conditions or states, again so that for the interval of interest the boundary condition is constant (Prigogine, 1955) .

 The river discharge from the Yangtze catchment changes periodically with wet and dry seasons following the annual precipitation cycle.
-These changes are relatively rapid and it is anticipated that the morphological response of the Yangtze (the fluvial system) is unlikely to keep pace with such frequent changes, because of the comparatively slow sedimentation response.
+These changes are relatively rapid and it is anticipated that the morphological response of the Yangtze (the fluvial system) is unlikely to keep pace with such frequent changes, because of the comparatively slow sedimentation response (Xiong, 1996; Yang and Yang, 2014).
 However, there can be expected to be a similarly rapid response of tidal propagation to any changes in river discharge.
-This has the potential to mitigate some of the influence of the fluvial dynamics helping to maintain the system in or at least close to some form of equilibrium state.
-Just how a system like the Yangtze estuary adapts to the very substantial variations in fluvial influence and how this relates to concepts such as minimum work and uniform energy dissipation are explored in this paper.
+This has the potential to mitigate some of the influence of the fluvial dynamics helping to maintain the system in, or at least close to, some form of equilibrium state.
+The adaptation of the Yangtze estuary to the very substantial variations in fluvial influence and how this relates to concepts such as minimum work and uniform energy dissipation are explored in this paper.

-This study examined the seasonal variation of energy flux and explored the equilibrium mechanisms due to the interplay between river and tide in the tidal reach of the Yangtze estuary.
-To explore these interactions in more detail, under controlled experimental conditions (peak, wet, dry, no runoff and river only cases), hydrodynamic models were set-up to cover the river and estuary from a location 550km upstream and extending seaward to the mouth and out into the East China Sea.
+To explore the relative importance of tide and river contributions to the work done locally and globally, a range of discharge conditions are considered for the tidal reach of the Yangtze estuary.
+The seasonal variation of energy flux and the equilibrium mechanisms due to the interplay between river and tide are examined.
+To explore these interactions in more detail, under controlled experimental conditions, hydrodynamic models are set-up to cover the river and estuary from a location 550km upstream and extending seaward to the mouth and out into the East China Sea.

-Two models were used for the analysis, one solving the depth averaged shallow water equations in 2D and applied to the actual bathymetry and the other a quasi-analytical solution applied to a much simplified representation of the estuary geometry.
-Both were calibrated and validated using extensive contemporaneous field data collected over spring and neap cycles.
-The use of two models helped initially to confirm that the dominant processes were being represented and the residual differences between the models, notably in energy flux, helped to identify the importance of tidal asymmetry, which is further explored in detail in this paper.
-The key aspects of the models are briefly outlined but the focus of the paper is on a description of the energy and energy flux under different scenarios and the subsequent interpretation of how river and tide interacts and what this implies about the (energetic) state of the system as the river discharge varies.
+Two models are used for the analysis, one solving the depth averaged shallow water equations in 2D and applied to the actual bathymetry and the other a quasi-analytical solution applied to a highly simplified representation of the estuary geometry.
+Both are calibrated and validated using extensive contemporaneous field data collected over spring and neap cycles.
+The use of two models helps initially to confirm that the dominant processes are being represented and the residual differences between the models, notably in energy flux, help to identify the importance of tidal asymmetry, which is further explored in detail in this paper.
+The key aspects of the models are briefly outlined but the focus of the paper is on a description of the energy and energy flux under different scenarios and the subsequent interpretation of how river and tide interacts and what this implies about energy dissipation and concepts such as uniform energy density, or minimum work vary as the energy inputs to the system vary.